Content of this article:

 Damage over Time

 This got nerfed pretty quickly.
-Nowadays DoT Skills can not crit anymore whatsoever, yet, they scale with CHC and CHD.
+Nowadays DoT Skills can not crit anymore whatsoever, yet, they scale with CHC and CHD as a separate damage multiplier.
 Therefore, instead of giving each consecutive tick an individual chance to critically strike the developers decided that each tick of a DoT Skill should be scaled via the Crit-Multiplier .
+This DoT Critical Hit snapshot mechanic however came back at the start of Reapers of Souls with Haunt used with the —back then— new Raiment of the Jade Harvester Set, but this got fixed quickly.

 Passives, Abilities & Legendary Effects

-With the following Passives, Abilities and Legendary Effects you'll be additionally able to scale your Crit-Multiplier besides the primary affixes "Critical Hit Chance" and "Critical Hit Damage" from your gear:
+With the following Passives, Abilities and Legendary Effects you'll be additionally able to scale your Crititical Multiplier besides the primary affixes "Critical Hit Chance" and "Critical Hit Damage" from your gear:

 - Battle Rage specifically the rune Into the Fray